B = Breakfast L = Lunch D = Dinner

 Please note program is subject to changes

 Arrival Bergen, Norway from your home destination, by own arrangement.
 Check in at your hotel in Bergen – Hotel Havnekontoret.
-Welcome drinks in the lobby where you will meet your hosts ARNE & CARLOS and will be given your mystery knitalong kit.
+Welcome drinks in the lobby where you will meet your hosts ARNE & CARLOS.
 Welcome dinner in a nice traditional restaurant in Bryggen area.

 Our first port of call is Åndalsnes, located along Isfjord at the end of Romsdalfjord.
 The town was completely rebuilt after an attack during World War II. Åndalsnes is now a modern town in one of Norway’s most stunning natural locations.
 The highlights (literally) of Åndalsnes are the mountains towering over the town.
 From here an excursion to the Troll’s Ladder road is recommended - a unique road pass with hairpin bends surrounded by majestic mountains.